Register your company in Hong Kong with our Special Anniversary discount!

 3. Independent Legal System

-As a Special Administrative Region, Hong Kong is also the only jurisdiction that has numerous mutual arrangements with Mainland China that recognize and enforce court judgments and arbitral awards of civil and commercial disputes.
+As a Special Administrative Region, Hong Kong has unique mutual arrangements with Mainland China to recognize and enforce court judgments and arbitral awards.
+A 2020 agreement allows parallel enforcement in China if enforcement in Hong Kong fails.

 4. Hong Kong Government Support for Business Improvement and Growth